Schools and Alternative Provision

 • Short pilot block (1 session) for new schools

-Sessions can also be delivered directly within school settings.
+Sessions can be delivered directly within school settings.
 We bring all tools, materials and safety equipment, and work with staff to identify a suitable space where pupils can work safely and without distraction.

 Testimonial